kalczugag/ecommerce/INSTALLATION.md

 npm run dev
 ```

-This command will start the frontend server, and you'll be able to access the website on localhost:3000 in your web browser.
+This command will start the admin panel server, and you'll be able to access the website on localhost:3000 in your web browser.

-### Breakdown of Changes:
-- **Admin Panel Setup** section is separated under its own header for clarity.
-- Clear steps for backend, frontend, and admin panel to differentiate installation processes.
-- Adjusted phrasing to maintain clarity.

-Let me know if you need any further adjustments!